 - Applicant must be a law enforcement officer/agent with arrest authority in the prevention, detection, apprehension, detention and/or investigation of felony criminal laws who conducts criminal investigations.

 - Employees of a federal, state, local, tribal or international agency who perform functions directly related to a law enforcement organization or Department of Homeland Security (DHS) mission; regulatory investigators or regulatory inspectors may also find this material beneficial and may attend the program.

 - Must have a minimum of two years law enforcement field experience actually conducting criminal/civil investigations or three years of experience performing functions directly related to a law enforcement organization or the DHS mission.

 Required Training Materials

 - Advanced Cognitive

 - Behavioral Baselines and Emerging Trends in LE Interviews and Interrogations

-- Theories and Methods of Interrogations
+- Theories and Methods for gathering Information and Detecting Deception

 - Components of Advanced Rapport Strategies